ARTICLE

 4. Scroll Depth

 Scroll Depth tracks how far down the page, on average, visitors scroll —50%, 75% or 100% of the way down the page?
 If more visitors are exploring your page thoroughly, that's a good sign they're finding the information engaging.
-Implementing scroll depth tracking requires a bit of setup in Google Analytics but is well worth the effort.
+Implementing scroll depth tracking requires a little bit of configuration in Google Analytics but is well worth the effort.

 5. Incoming Links